amalvaidya/amalvaidya.github.io/generative_ml/vae_1.md

 &= \mathbb{E}_{z \sim Q}P(x | z; \theta).
 \end{aligned}
 $$
 Our goal is now to re-write this in terms of an expression which we can evaluate easily and therefore maximise.
 We do this by defining the ELBO (evidence lower bound) and showing that maximising the ELBO also maximises $P(x)$.
+(Or, $\ln P(x)$, since the logarithm is a monotonic function.)

 ### Deriving the ELBO

-Starting from the definition of $P(x)$ and taking the natural log
+Starting from the definition of $P(x)$ and taking the natural logarithm,
 \begin{aligned}
 \ln P(x) &= \ln \left[  \mathbb{E}_{z \sim Q} P(x)\right] = \mathbb{E}_{z \sim Q} \ln  P(x)  &(P(x)~\text{is independent of}~z) \\